donishadsmith/neurocaps/README.md

 # Usage
  This package contains two main classes - `TimeseriesExtractor`, for extracting the timeseries, and `CAP`, for performing the cap analysis.

-Note: When extracting the timeseries, this package uses the Schaefer atlas or the Automated Anatomical Labeling (AAL) atlas.
+**Note**: When extracting the timeseries, **this package uses the Schaefer atlas or the Automated Anatomical Labeling (AAL) atlas**.
 The number of ROIs and networks for the Schaefer atlas can be modified with the `parcel_approach` parameter when initializing the main `TimeseriesExtractor` class.
 To modify it, you must use a nested dictionary, where the primary key is "Schaefer" and the sub-keys are "n_rois" and "yeo_networks".
 Example: `parcel_approach = {"Schaefer": {"n_rois": 100, "yeo_networks": 7}}`.
 Similary the version of the AAL atlas can be modified using `parcel_approach = {"AAL": {"version": "SPM12"}}`.

 Main features for `TimeseriesExtractor` includes: